SeyvanGit/triple-difference-analysis-criminal-justice/README.md

 **Purpose:** How to implement and interpret a **triple-difference (DDD)** event study in R using a policy case: California’s emergency **zero-bail** orders during COVID-19.
 **Data:** fully **synthetic** (safe to share), structured to mirror the approach in PPIC’s report *What Happened When California Suspended Bail during COVID?* I generated data in R to replicate the PPIC analyses.

 > ⚠️ This repository is **instructional**.
-Effect sizes reflect synthetic data and will differ from estimates using confidential California DOJ ACHS data.
+Effect sizes reflect synthetic data and will differ from estimates using California DOJ data.

 ## 📚 Cite